-The price of registering a domain name for your website varies depending on which extension you’d like (e.g. .com, .net, etc.) and where you choose to register it; however, you could end up saving around $10 by taking advantage of this offer from DreamHost.
-However, be sure to check the DreamHost domain renewal rates and other conditions before deciding whether to claim your free domain from them or register one elsewhere, as doing so might be a better option.
+The price of registering a domain name for your website varies depending on which extension you’d like (e.g. .com, .net, etc.) and where you choose to register it, but you could end up saving around $10 by taking advantage of this offer from DreamHost.
+Just be sure to check the DreamHost domain renewal rates and other conditions before deciding whether to claim your free domain from them or register one elsewhere, as registering elsewhere may be the better option.

 Verdict: While both hosts have great SSL support, DreamHost win here as you get a free domain name registration if you sign up for 12 months or longer.